TeejMcSteez/acdWebsite/README.md

 4. Implement Contact page at the bottom
 5. Implement footer
-6. Space Splash Section properly and remove objectFit as its deprecated
+6. Space Splash Section properly and remove objectFit as its deprecated 7 Change font to Times New Roman or Playfair Display

 Ask client about color palletes and dark/light styles!
 This cannot be bland has to be a photography website.